-12.4.3 Supervision
+12.5.3 Supervision

 Supervision of the serial interface module is available through programming.
-Supervision of the serial interface module is available through programming.
 Supervision is not required to use a DX4010i or a D9133.

 If supervised, and the serial interface module does not respond to control panel supervision polls, the control panel sends an SDI Failure Report to the receiver.
 If it fails to communicate with the DX4010i or the D9133, SERVC SDI 80 displays at the keypad.
 The SDI Failure Report includes the address of the troubled module indicating which module needs service.